edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 [edgexfoundry] contains
 all reference core services along with several other security, supporting, application, and device services.

+Please refer to common sections above for [installation], [configuration], [managing services], and [debugging].

 #### Services

-Upon installation, the following EdgeX services are automatically and immediately started:
+Upon installation, the following EdgeX services are automatically started:

 - consul (Registry)
 - core-command